apache/jackrabbit-site/src/site/markdown/creating-releases.md

 12. On the other hand, if this is a release from trunk, carefully review all export versions and check that no change introduces new dependencies on Guava (see [OAK-7182](https://issues.apache.org/jira/browse/OAK-7182)).
-13. When doing "stable" release (even-numbered), check that we do not have dependencies to unstable releases.
+13. When creating a "stable" release (even-numbered), check that we do not have dependencies to unstable releases.
 In particular, stable releases of Oak should not reference unstable Jackrabbit releases (if this is the case, a new stable Jackrabbit release might be required in order to proceed).
-15. If the project (parent) POM has a `project.build.outputTimestamp` property, make sure it is set to a current timestamp (otherwise Javadoc will be generated with an incorrect copyright date).
 16. Build and deploy the release artifacts with Maven.
 See [below](#Steps_to_build_the_release_artifacts) for the exact steps.
 17. Mark the version as released in Jira: [Jackrabbit Jira](https://issues.apache.org/jira/plugins/servlet/project-config/JCR/versions), [Oak Jira](https://issues.apache.org/jira/plugins/servlet/project-config/OAK/versions).
 You'll see all the defined project versions.
 From the settings menu, choose 'Release' on the version.